 Through this doorway, you can visit worlds and gain insights you never imagined possible.
 Indeed, after experimenting with this program for the last six months, I am convinced that it will prove to be an invaluable tool for those wanting to access the brain’s extraordinary potentials.

-Tom Kenyon holds a Master’s degree in Psychological Counseling with over 19 years in private practice.
+About the Author — Tom Kenyon holds a Master’s degree in Psychological Counseling with over 19 years in private practice.
 He founded Acoustic Brain Research in 1983 to scientifically document the effects of sound and music on consciousness.
 He transforms consciousness through his almost four octave voice and presents the energy of Mary Magdalen through catalytic sounds.

 Tom is one of the most respected sound healers in the world today!